kenjiSpecial/budo-gulp-react-starter/README.md

 npm run open
 ```

 This should run the watch server and open `localhost:9966` in your default browser.
-Changes to `src/index.js` will trigger a incremental bundle and page reload.
-Changes to `src/sass/main.scss` will cause CSS injection without losing application state.
+Changes to `src/js/index.js` will trigger a incremental bundle and page reload.

+Changes to files in `src/sass/` will cause CSS injection without losing application state.

 Syntax errors are overlayed in the browser with a custom style: